hvanderlaan/ubuntu-unattended/README.md

 * Ubuntu 14.04.3 Server LTS i386  - Trusty Tahr
 * Ubuntu 14.04.3 Server LTS amd64 - Trusty Tahr
-* Ubuntu 15.10 Server i386        - Utopic Unicorn
+* Ubuntu 15.10 Server i386        - Wily Werewolf
-* Ubuntu 15.10 Server adm64       - Utopic Unicorn
+* Ubuntu 15.10 Server adm64       - Wily Werewolf

 This script has been tested on and with these two versions as well, but I see no reason why it shouldn't work with other Ubuntu editions.
 Other editions would require minor changes to the script though.